RasaHQ/helpdesk-assistant/README.md

 `snow_pw` - The password of the service account this action code will use to open a incident.

 `local_mode` - You can set this to `True` and the action server will not reach out to a Service Now instance, instead it will just take all the data in and message out the information that would normally be sent.
+By default this is set to `False` in the code and will try to reach out to a `snow_instance` based on the env var.

 Setup a virtualenv of your choice ensuring to use python3 then run the following in seperate terminal/shell windows: